gameontext/sample-room-spring/README.md

 Remember our https://gameontext.org/#/terms.
 Most importantly, there are kids around: make your parents proud.

-## How the build works

-This project is built using Maven and makes use of the [Bluemix Developer CLI plugin](https://console.bluemix.net/docs/cloudnative/dev_cli.html#developercli) to integrate with Spring and Bluemix.
-Visit this [blog post](https://www.ibm.com/blogs/bluemix/2017/09/creating-running-deploying-spring-microservices-5-minutes/) to see how you can use the Bluemix CLI to quickly generate and deploy a Spring microservice.

 ### Code Coverage

 The [JaCoCo maven plugin](http://www.eclemma.org/jacoco/trunk/doc/maven.html) is included in the build to generate code coverage reports.
 It will generate reports in multiple formats (HTML, XML, and CSV) in `target/site/jacoco`.